ppy/osu-wiki/news/2024/2024-11-14-osu-world-cup-2024-round-of-16-recap.md

 I'm gonna give the cop-out answer and give you two matches.
 The game that comes to mind has to be the OWC 2017 winner's bracket final, between Poland and the United States.
 It was (and still is) the most unexpected, ludicrous comeback I've seen in the world cup.
 Sure, the rule of failed scores not counting did add to the drama, but it made every map in the second half of that game a real nail-biter as a spectator.
 Capping it off with [Tengaku](https://osu.ppy.sh/beatmapsets/336414#osu/816327) as the tiebreaker, arguably the most infamous boss map at the time, was the icing on the cake.

 For the sentiment though, it has to be the most recent COE 2024 tournament in the Netherlands, where I had the honour of casting the final with ::SadShiba::{ user=10747626 }.
-It's hard to describe how incredible it was to cast a top-level match between ::Maliszewski::{ user=12408961 } and [Criller](https://osu.ppy.sh/users/8116659), with a packed and energetic crowd in front of you reacting in real time.
+It's hard to describe how incredible it was to cast a top-level match between ::Maliszewski::{ user=12408961 } and ::Criller::{ user=8116659 }, with a packed and energetic crowd in front of you reacting in real time.
 That was something I won't forget in a hurry.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/7944724" style="background-image: url('/wiki/shared/avatars/0x84f.jpg')"></a>